04 Feb The best companies to work for and the most motivating for their employees

 12. MUTUA MADRILEÑA

-In 2017 it snatched first place from BBVA as the best company to work for in Spain. best Spanish company to work for (data obtained from Actualidad Económica).
+In 2017, it snatched the first place from BBVA as the best Spanish company to work for (data obtained from Actualidad Económica).
 Mutua Madrileña adopts universal measures, for all workers equally, regardless of their professional level.

 Since last year, it has also had a new system for evaluating the performance of each employee in the company, which is carried out at the same time by their managers, colleagues and collaborators.
 The results determine the amount of each employee's salary increases of each professional and the amount of their variable remuneration.